4/24/2025

 Chairwoman of the Board

-Is the government support in Vietnam?
-I think in Vietnam, yes.
-Okay.
-I think in Vietnam is from the analysts in Vietnam.
-Okay.
-So I guess the tariff, reciprocal tariff is the most popular keyword these days.
-I think we are closely monitoring and believe that at this stage it remains premature to determine the final trajectory of the tariff as further developments and influencing factors are yet to unfold.
-We have proactively brought in inventory of Model Year 2025 vehicles to North America, which are affected by the new tariff, and we have sufficient inventory in the interim.
-In 2024, the US accounted for only 4% of total deliveries, and so we believe that the impact of the US tariff on automotive, I mean we impacted only by automotive tariff for now, not the reciprocal one.
-So we expect that the impact of the US automotive tariff on us is less than here compared to other OEMs.
-It's heavily reliant on the US market.
-Our 2025 guidance announced in February already put into account potential political and economic uncertainties in the US, and it is important to highlight that majority of our growth in 2025 is expected to be from non-US market.
-We don't expect government support in Vietnam, even though we, I think in Vietnam we do have some waiver of some registration fee, but we don't expect, at least it's not in our projection, to have any government support in any meaningful way.
+The government support in Vietnam or Okay Okay, being in Vietnam is from the analysts in Vietnam Okay, so I guess the tariff reciprocal tariff is the most popular keyword these days I think we We are closely monitoring and believe that at this stage, it remains premature to determine the final trajectory of the tariff as further developments and influencing factors are yet to unfold.
+We have proactively brought inventory of model year 25 vehicles to North America, which are affected by the new tariffs, and we have sufficient inventory in the interim.
+In 2024, the U.S. accounted for only 4% of total deliveries.
+And so we believe that the impact of the U.S. tariffs on automotive, I mean, we impacted only by automotive tariffs for now, not the reciprocal one.
+So we expect that the impact of the U.S. automotive tariffs on us is less severe compared to other OEMs.
+It's heavily reliant on the U.S. market.
+Our 2025 guidance announced in February already took into account potential political and economic uncertainties in the US.
+And it is important to highlight that majority of our growth in 2025 is expected to be from non-US market.
+We don't expect government support in Vietnam, even though I think in Vietnam we do have some waiver of some registration fee, but we don't expect, at least it's not in our projection, to have any government support in any meaningful way.

 speaker

 Thank you, Madam Thuy.
 We have the next question from the line.
-In the past, WinFast has talked about battery leasing as a unique differentiator of your market entry.
-Can you explain the rationale to discontinue this offer?
+In the past, Vinifaz has talked about battery leasing as a unique differentiator of your market entry.
+Can you explain the rationale to discontinue this offering?

 speaker